 deluxe double room with sea view

-Deluxe double room sleeps up to 3 adults or 2 adults and a child with a king-size or 2 double beds.
+Deluxe double room sleeps up to three adults or two adults and a child with a king-size or two double beds.
 Comes with 42 flatscreen TV, minibar stocked with water, beer and soft drinks, radio alarm clock and Wi-Fi*.

 double room with sea view

-Double room with sea view sleeps up to 3 adults or 2 adults and a child with a king-size or 2 double beds.
+Double room with sea view sleeps up to three adults or two adults and a child with a king-size or two double beds.
 Comes with 42 flatscreen TV, minibar stocked with water, beer and soft drinks, radio alarm clock and Wi-Fi*.

 TripAdvisor Reviews Show more reviews »